okteto/mesh/README.md

 # nginx-mesh

-A sample to share a namespace between developers using nginx mesh
+A sample to share a namespace between developers using nginx as a service mesh.